NandiniAgrawal15/FortuneTeller/README.md

 # FortuneTeller
-This is fortune teller game
+This is fortune teller game created with python using Random module with some basic functionalities